 Joseph Ribaudo, Ph.D.

 Although my baseball playing days are behind me, I have discovered new and exciting sports to occupy my free time.
-If not in the office, you may find me with my wife on the golf course, the trails, the ultimate frisbee field, the hockey rink, or chasing our incredibly wonderful, but equally pathetic, boxer, Rosie, around the yard/town.
+If not in the office, you may find me with my wife on the golf course, the trails, the ultimate frisbee field, the hockey rink, or one of the beautiful lakes in the Adirondacks.

 - the evolution of galaxies over cosmic time

 - Lyman limit systems and their connection to galaxies